robinzigmond/dominion-api/README.md

 ## Todo List

-At the time of writing,the basic API functionality appears to be working but there is still plenty to do before this will be ready to deploy to a production environment.
-The following is what I expect to be an ever-changing (and hopefully generally decreasing!) list of things still to do:
+At the time of writing, most things seem to be working well.
+But there are still things left to do:

-- Tidy up documentation considerably.
-(Remove sections on authenticated routes, improve wording/layout etc.)
 - Add tests!
 - make any error messages (eg. requests for a card name that doesn't exist) return them as JSON via an "error" key or similar